Burgos, Pangasinan: Philippine Revolution

 After a siege of two nights and three days, the Spanish forces threw their guns out of the windows of the tower as surrender, mediated by Fr.
 Mariano Torrente.

 The morning following the surrender, news reached San Isidro that a big Spanish troop, heavily armed had arrived in Alaminos and were on their way to San Isidro, to save the Spaniards.
 To prevent the escape, they were taken to the forest of Alimpayukan between San Isidro and Balincaguin (now Mabini), where in the forest, Alimpayukan, the Spanish cazadores and civiles and including Fr.
 Torrente and also Fr.
 Navas of Dasol were blindfolded and their heads cut-off.

 Shortly after the Spaniards were murdered, the big Spanish troop arrived in San Isidro and encircled the town.
 There were 20 uniformed Filipino outlaws or insurgents who were to form a local government.
 These were caught, taken to Mt.
 Polipol just a few kilometers east from the town, and were shot in a single file.
 The Spanish troop burned down the big houses that were owned by the richest and the most influential people of the town.

 Because the Spanish priest of Dasol, Fr.
 Juan Navas, was beheaded in the forest of Alimpayukan and many of the insurgents were from Dasol, the big Spanish troop proceeded to Dasol, where they killed the principales and captains, that is, the rich and the influential, and also burned their big houses.

 On March 7, 1898, the small Spanish detachments in the northern towns of Zambales were defeated and around fifty Spanish friars were killed.
 These were the parish priests of Anda, Balincaguin, Bani, Bolinao, Dasol and San Isidro de Potot.

-When the Spanish troop had left, the insurgents returned and established a local Katipunan Government.
+When the Spanish troops had left, the insurgents returned and established a local Katipunan Government.